ossimlabs/omar-ui/docs/user-guide/omar-ui.md

 On the bottom-right corner of the ViewPort, there is a legends button.
 Clicking this will bring up a color-code for the footprints seen on the map, which differentiates between image types by color.

 ### Map Configuration
-Hovering your mouse over the three bars/hamburger icon on the top right corner of the map gives you ways to configure the ViewPort however you like.
 * **Video Footprints:**
 Check this box to have video data footprints rendered on the map.
 * **Image Footprints:**